-This chocolate walnut fat bomb recipe is a simple, delicious way to satisfy your sweet craving.
+These chocolate walnut fat bombs are a simple, delicious way to satisfy your sweet craving.
 A yummy keto snack that is perfect for a quick-fix energy boost.

-This recipe is inspired by a reader who emailed me this week, sharing his health story and asking if I had a good chocolate walnut fudge recipe.
+This recipe is inspired by a reader who emailed me this week, sharing his health story and asking if I had a favourite fat bomb or fudge recipe using chocolate and walnuts.

 You guys, your feedback and your opinions make all the difference.
 Tell me what you want to see on this blog.
 Let’s do this sugar free low carb thing together!

-If you ask me, these chocolate walnut fat bombs are just what the doctor ordered when you need a little pick-me-up.
-They contain good quality chocolate, coconut oil and walnuts.
+Aaaaand…. they are perfect when you need a little pick-me-up!
+These fat bombs contain good quality chocolate, coconut oil and walnuts.
 The fats – cocoa butter and coconut oil – will provide much longer-lasting energy than a sugary candy bar could ever provide.
-Fat bombs are a popular Keto snack – read more on the Keto diet here.
+Fat bombs are a popular snack if you’re following a Keto or low carb diet – read more on the Keto diet here.

 One of the moulds I used is actually a tray that contained Toffifee – a popular German candy that my kids were given by friends for Christmas and sadly devoured.
 I’m pleased to get some good use out if it at the end 🙂

-Like most recipes, you can adapt this one easily.
+You can easily adapt these Keto fat bombs.
 If you wanted, you could add a couple of spoonfuls of walnut butter to the mix.
 If you have a soft spot for orange chocolate, try adding a tablespoon of orange zest.
+You can swap out the walnuts for hazelnuts or even sunflower seeds or pumpkin seeds, or add a pinch of sea salt.
 Next time I’ll toast the walnut pieces before I add them.
-Any nut or seed that’s dry-roasted in a pan always tastes so good.
-I sprinkle them over pretty much any salad or soup I eat.
-If you try it before I get around to it, let me know your verdict!

 Chocolate Walnut Fat Bomb Recipe (Keto)